dev-chenxing/mwse-modding-tutorial/docs/4_adding_bandage_features.md

 ## Adding Our Own Features

-So we're gonna write a script that's based on this logic to implement two features that I want to add for bandages.
+We're going to write a script that's based on this logic to implement two features that I want to add for bandages.

-First is I want to get rid of the magical visual effect when using a bandage.
+First, we'll get rid of the magical visual effect when using a bandage.

-The second feature I want to add is that the duration of the healing effect varies depending on your character's survival skill.
-So if your skill is at level 20, it heals for 20 seconds; and if your skill is at 40, it heals for 40 seconds.
+Second, we'll make the duration of the healing effect vary according to your character's Survival skill.
+So, if your skill is at level 20, it heals for 20 seconds; and if your skill is at 40, it heals for 40 seconds.

-So let's do that.
-First, we copy this script to our main.lua.
-Casual reminder to give credit to the source, especially if you are publishing your mods.
-Here we're copying from Greatness7's script.
-And before we are using Merlord's script.
+Before we continuem, it's important to mention that you should always give credit to any source you use.
+Here, we're copying from Greatness7's script, and before we are using Merlord's script.
 Most MWSE-Lua modders are generally okay about other modders using their scripts but there are exceptions.
 Ask them if you can.
 Most MWSE-Lua modders hang out at either [Morrowind Modding Community](https://discord.me/mwmods) or [The Dahrk Realm](https://discord.gg/nPBUdbrXa3).
+"Be excellent to each other."

+Let's get back to it.
+To begin, we will copy this script to our main.lua.

 Instead of `playSound`, we want to block the magical visual effect from playing.
 We can do that simply by blocking the event and applying the magical effect ourselves.

 To block an event, return `false`.
-And to apply magical effect, we use the `applyMagicSource()` function from the `tes3` API.
+Then, to apply the magical effect, we use the `applyMagicSource()` function from the `tes3` API.
 Here we pass a table of magic effects to mimic the vanilla behaviour.

 ```Lua hl_lines="4-16"
 ---@param e equipEventData